 The rehabilitation management of patients with selected disabilities (spinal cord injury, arthritic patient, amputee) and the application of the specialized knowledge of the physical therapist to the long term rehabilitation setting.
 Information on orthotics, prosthetics, and wheel chair prescription will be presented.
-(Prerequisite: Completion of first year PT curriculum and permission of program director required.)
+(Prerequisite: Permission of program director required.)
 Spring semester.
 Offered yearly.